ardevd/sparkmap/README.md

 Say goodbye to agonizingly poor charging station apps and say hello to an app done right!
 Say hello to SparkMap!

+How to Contribute
+====
+Translators are welcome to contribute to translation through [Transifex](https://www.transifex.com/zygote-labs/sparkmap/dashboard/)

 FAQ
 ====
 What data set is SparkMap based on?